In this article, you’ll learn about the pros and cons of resilient and non-resilient flooring:

 - Resilient flooring tends to be more affordable to install and maintain, while non-resilient flooring may be expensive and require regular care.

-- Unlike non-resilient options such as tile and natural stone, resilient flooring is flexible and bends with pressure rather than cracking.
+- Unlike non-resilient options such as tile and natural stone, resilient floors are flexible and bends with pressure rather than cracking.

-- Resilient flooring comes in a variety of patterns, textures, and colors, even mimicking non-resilient options.
+- Resilient floor options comes in a variety of patterns, textures, and colors, even mimicking non-resilient options.

 Whether you need to install flooring in your home or business, what you choose has a significant impact on the value and longevity.
 As you review your choices, there’s one big decision you have to make: Do you get resilient or non-resilient flooring?